About child sexual abuse lawsuits

 So, let’s say a lawsuit and the possibility of a monetary return appeals to you.
 What else is there to consider?
 On our end, we consider four main factors to determine whether or not a case is winnable:

 1. Statute of Limitations

-California Code of Civil Procedure Section 340.1, which contains the statute of limitations for childhood sexual abuse cases, also allows for a victim of molestation to sue a third party, who negligently allowed the perpetrator to have access to the child victim up until the survivor or molested victim reaches the age of 26.
-Moreover, even if the molest victim is over the age of 26, if the school district, religious organization, social organization, or other entity that employed or gave the perpetrator access to children knew or had reason to know, or was otherwise on notice of any unlawful sexual conduct by the perpetrator and failed to take reasonable steps, and failed to implement reasonable safeguards, to avoid acts of unlawful sexual conduct in the future by that perpetrator, a lawsuit against the third party is still available.
+California Code of Civil Procedure Section 340.1, also allows for victims of molestation to sue a third party for negligence in allowing a perpetrator access to a child victim.
+If a school district, religious organization, social organization, daycare or other entity which employed, or gave the perpetrator access to children knew, had reason to know, or was otherwise on notice of any unlawful sexual conduct by the perpetrator and failed to take reasonable steps, or failed to implement reasonable safeguards to avoid unlawful sexual conduct by the perpetrator, a lawsuit against the third party is available.